raj23manj/springBoot/jokesapp/README.md

     * Spring-Cloud-Bus => 102
       * we can use rabbit mq, kafka multiple options available
-      * if multiple instances of the service are running, then we need to indivudually hit the url one by one, to avoid this and make one call so that all instances get refreshed, we need to use spring-cloud-bus
+      * if multiple instances of the service are running, then we need to individually hit the url one by one, to avoid this and make one call so that all instances get refreshed, we need to use spring-cloud-bus
       * issue with finchely implementing with spring boot 2.0.2+ => 101
       * use "spring-rabbit" to connect the services to rabbit mq